 Description

-For wood-grain texture on fresh decorative render without the cost or scale of the large 2 m silicone mould, the Fox Wood Imitation Stamp is the hand-tool that presses authentic tree-ring patterns into Atlas Cermit WN, Atlas Silkon BA, CT60 Visage acrylic, or other decorative plasters in the Atlas concrete and wood-effect render range.
-Press at the touch-tacky stage, hold for 2–3 seconds, lift cleanly — a single operator covers 8–12 m² per day of consistent grain when paired with a Bejca-sealer colour finish.
+For wood-grain texture on fresh decorative render without the cost or scale of the 2 m silicone plank mould, the Fox Wood Imitation Stamp is the hand-tool that presses authentic tree-ring patterns into Atlas Cermit WN, Atlas Silkon BA, or CT60 Visage acrylic in the Renders World concrete and wood-effect range — press at the touch-tacky stage, hold 2–3 seconds, lift clean, and a single operator covers 8–12 m² of consistent grain per day.

 Where the Fox Wood Imitation Stamp Earns Its Place on UK Render Sites

-The Fox Wood Imitation Stamp is a flexible silicone-faced hand tool from the Fox Dekorator system (Atlas Group) that presses a realistic annular tree-ring pattern into wet decorative render at 1–3 mm wet-coat thickness.
-Unlike the larger 200 × 20 cm Atlas plank-style stamp, this format suits tighter areas, detail panels around windows and reveals, and projects where a non-repeating, organic grain read is wanted rather than a regular long-board pattern.
+The Fox Wood Imitation Stamp is a flexible silicone-faced hand tool from the Fox Dekorator system (Atlas Group) that presses a realistic annular tree-ring pattern into wet decorative render at 1–3 mm wet-coat thickness, within the concrete effect render range.
+Unlike the larger 200 × 20 cm Atlas plank-style stamp, this format suits tighter areas, detail panels around windows and reveals, and projects where a non-repeating organic grain read is wanted rather than a regular long-board pattern.
+Match the render's open window and the grain stays crisp impression after impression.

-The tool earns its place on three project types: interior feature walls in residential living spaces, restaurant fit-outs, and commercial receptions where a tactile timber surface is wanted without real-wood maintenance; exterior accent panels on porches, plinths, entrance bays, and contrast feature sections within ATLAS ETICS or ROKER EWI build-ups; and small to medium-scale full elevations up to roughly 30–40 m² where a single operator working at 8–12 m² per day can complete the work within a sensible programme.
+The tool earns its place on three project types.
+Interior feature walls in residential living spaces, restaurant fit-outs, and commercial receptions where a tactile timber surface is wanted without real-wood maintenance; exterior accent panels on porches, plinths, entrance bays, and contrast feature sections within Atlas ETICS or Roker EWI build-ups; and small to medium full elevations up to roughly 30–40 m² where a single operator working at 8–12 m² per day completes the work within a sensible programme.
 It pairs cleanly with mineral, acrylic, and silicone concrete-effect renders, so substrate choice is led by exposure rather than tool compatibility.

 Why Trade Specifiers Choose the Fox Wood Imitation Stamp